High-Performance Films: The U.S. Market

 The focal point is on high-performance resins and their chemistries, including the following:

 - Polyesters, primarily PET.
-We use PET interchangeably with “polyester” throughout this report.
+(Note: PET is used interchangeably with “polyester” throughout this report.)

 - Polyolefin-based specialty film resins.